-Ashly is an outdoor grants manager for the Recreation and Conservation Grants Section.
+Ashly is the Land and Water Conservation Fund post-completion/compliance grants manager in the Grant Services Section.
 She joined RCO in 2018 as a compliance specialist.
 She has spent most of her professional career managing and maintaining recreation sites for the Washington Department of Natural Resources.
 Ashly graduated from Northland College in Ashland, Wisconsin, where she received her bachelor of science degree in natural resource management and biology.
 She is an avid outdoor recreationist who loves to hike, camp, hunt, and fish.
 When she is not outside, she can be found inside preserving summer for the winter in the form of jams, jellies, fruit butters, pickles, dried fruits, and canned vegetable, soups, and stews, basically anything that can be put in a mason jar.

 Eli joined RCO in August 2022 as the policy specialist for the Governor’s Salmon Recovery Office.
 He coordinates statewide salmon recovery policies with regional salmon recovery plans, forms and maintains strategic partnerships, and publicly communicates progress on salmon and orca recovery.
 Previously, he worked with the Cowlitz Indian Tribe where he was most recently the interim deputy director of the Natural Resources Department.
 He holds degrees in speech communication and natural resource management.
 He’s happiest on a boat, mountain, or beach or when he’s gathering wild food for his family.